haskus/haskus-manual/source/system/programming/graphics/tutorial/human_vision.rst

-Screens display an array of lights called pixels (say 1920x1080 pixels) which are very close one to the other so that we perceive a continuous picture without distinguishing the gaps between each pixel individually (at normal distance).
+Screens display an array of lights called pixels (say 1920x1080 pixels) which are very close one to the other so that we perceive a continuous picture without distinguishing the gaps between each pixel individually (at normal viewing distance of the screen).

-Screens display pixel themselves as a combination of several lights (red, green blue) which we perceive as a single color.
+Screens display pixel themselves as a combination of several disctint lights (red, green blue) which are so close that we perceive as a single color.

 Temporal integration